defunkydrummer/ninglex/README.markdown

 Ninglex is only about defining your routes and your route handlers.
 Starting and stopping the server.
 The rest is left to your control.

-Underlying Ninglex is Eitaro Fukamachi's Clack & Lack, which allows different servers, so your app can be hosted usingHunchentoot Wookie, etc. What this means is that there's something that you want to do with Ninglex and you don't know how to do, you can do it by glancing at Clack and Lack's documentation.
+Underlying Ninglex is Eitaro Fukamachi's Clack & Lack, which allows different servers, so your app can be hosted using Hunchentoot Wookie, etc. What this means is that there's something that you want to do with Ninglex and you don't know how to do, you can do it by glancing at Clack and Lack's documentation.

 ## Usage